AlejoGarat/neural_checker_user_guide/PyModelExtractor.md

 # PyModelExtractor <!-- TOC ignore:true -->

-The aim of this document is to guide the user in the usage of the Neural Checker tool.
+The aim of this document is to guide the user in the usage of the pyModelExtractor library which is a Python framework for the active learning of Automata in a black box context.

 <!-- TOC -->